Battle of Brody (1941): Balance of the tank forces

 The figures presented above for Soviet formations are "on hand" totals for those units and do not reflect actual operational vehicle numbers.
 Even these apparently impressive on-hand numbers are not close to the units' authorized strengths because those organizations were still in the process of being formed and equipped at the time of the invasion.
 The 15th, 19th, and 22nd Mechanized Corps were only created a few months prior to the start of the war, leaving these formations unprepared, uncoordinated, ill- or untrained, and not ready for effective combat operations.
 Even the 4th, 8th, and 9th Mechanized Corps had been in existence less than a year at the start of the war.
 Soviet ill-preparedness, lack of training, and lack of fuel, ammunition, and spare parts assured that actual, operational vehicles were dramatically less in number.
 Even those that were operational were often not bore-sighted and therefore could not fire accurately, whether ammunition was available or not.

-German armoured formations had seen two successful campaigns and three years of war prior to the attack on Soviet Union, and, while some reduction in unit cohesion and effectiveness was caused by the doubling of the number of panzer divisions prior to Operation Barbarossa, this disruption was relatively minor.
+German armoured formations had seen two successful campaigns and three years of war prior to the attack on the Soviet Union, and while some reduction in unit cohesion and effectiveness was caused by the doubling of the number of panzer divisions prior to Operation Barbarossa, this disruption was relatively minor.
 German armoured units with effective command, control, communication, and plentiful supply (particularly this early in the Soviet campaign), coupled with considerable prior combat experience and extensive training, were more combat effective than their opponents.